 Entitlement may also be dependent on information about whether FTB children have met health check or immunisation requirements, if these requirements apply to the individual.
 For further details on when these requirements apply see 1.1.H.05.

-Note: Individuals who are not required to lodge tax may also initiate a review of their entitlement if they can show that their income during the relevant income year was different to that assessed by the FAO.
-If the individual provides a different estimate of ATI, it can be accepted only if it is considered to be a reasonable estimate.
+Note: Individuals who are not required to lodge a tax return may also initiate a review of their entitlement by advising Centrelink they are not required to lodge and providing their final assessment of ATI for the relevant income year.
+If the individual provides a different assessment of ATI, it can be accepted only if it is considered to be a reasonable.

 Note: Once a determination of CCB entitlement or no entitlement has been made for an individual and a child, an individual who can show that the income for the income year that was taken into account was incorrect, may apply for a review of this decision or the Secretary may initiate a review.